How Do Payday Loans Affect Your Credit Score? What You Need to Know

 READ MORE: All about payday loan extended payment plans (EPP loans)

 Payday loans are short-term loans with extremely high interest rates.
 Because they’re designed to be repaid from your next paycheck, the tight turnaround makes it virtually impossible for them to be repaid on time, even though the loan amounts are usually small.
 This often forces borrowers to roll them over into new, even more expensive loans.
-It can lead to borrowers trying to get a second payday loan at once, or eventually causing borrowers to default.
+It can lead to borrowers trying to get a second payday loan at once or eventually causing borrowers to default.

 The most common ways are:

-If the loan you’re trying to remove isn’t due to a mistake and does belong on your credit report, it will be much more difficult to get it taken off.
-In this case, your best option is to negotiate with the reporting lender or debt collection agency.
+- Negotiate with your lender: If the loan you’re trying to remove isn’t due to a mistake, it will be much more challenging to get it taken off.
+In this case, negotiate with the reporting lender or debt collection agency.
 If you offer to pay the old debt in full, they might be willing to remove the negative entry from your report.

 If none of these strategies work, you may simply have to wait out the problem.
-It’s not ideal, since the damage can limit your credit options, but the loan will be removed from your report after seven years.
+It’s not ideal since the damage can limit your credit options, but the loan will be removed from your report after seven years.

 READ MORE: How to increase your credit score